-Get ready to add this delicious ginger lemon honey tea detox to your morning self-care rituals.
+Get ready to add this delicious ginger lemon & honey tea drink to your morning self-care rituals.

 You’re probably familiar with hot lemon and honey tea, ginger and lemon infusions, and perhaps even ginger lemon and honey tea.
 Still, our version has a little more kick and a little more superfood power.